Gugulethu-Nyoni/semantq/docs/SemantqFullStack.md

 },
 ```

-You can also test your email configurations by running this command from your `semantq_server` directory (remember to edit the file first to include your actual email address):
+You can also test your email configurations by running this command from your `semantqQL` directory (remember to edit the file first to include your actual email address):

 ```bash
 node node_modules/@semantq/auth/test-email.js